Who can be a part of the Locals Community?

-Any first-year student who is studying in their first year of a degree at the University of Otago, and is living at home, flatting, or boarding can join the Locals programme.
+Any first-year student who is studying in their first year of a degree at the University of Otago, and is living at home, flatting, or boarding is a part of the Locals Collegiate Community.
 This includes international students who are moving to Dunedin to study a full degree at the University.

 Locals started in 2011 as an orientation programme for non-residential students and has evolved to be a full year programme that offers academic support, social events, and volunteering opportunities to provide a sense of belonging to those that historically have not felt included in the Otago campus life.